 • 18 years old.
-If you are 16 or 17 years old you can get married or enter a civil union but you need the consent of your parents or guardians.
+If you are 16 or 17 years old you can get married or enter a civil union but you need the consent of a Family Court judge

 Can you be married or in a civil union with two or more people at the same time?